How to trade or invest in the Dow Jones index

 How do you trade or invest in the Dow?

 Trading and investing are very different, and whether you choose to trade on the direction in which you think the markets will move – or invest directly in an underlying market – will depend on your individual strategy.

 Trading the Dow Jones

-Trading the Dow Jones means that you can speculate on the price rising or falling by going long or short with financial derivatives such as spread bets and CFDs.
+Trading the Dow Jones means that you can speculate on the price rising or falling by going long or short with financial derivatives such as CFDs.
 You can trade indices with these products during IG’s normal market hours from 11pm on a Sunday to 10pm on a Friday.